Pervasive developmental disorder

 The diagnostic category pervasive developmental disorders (PDD), as opposed to specific developmental disorders (SDD), was a group of disorders characterized by delays in the development of multiple basic functions including socialization and communication.
-It was defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM) (from 1980-2013), and the International Classification of Diseases (ICD) (until 2022).
+It was defined by the Diagnostic and Statistical Manual of Mental Disorders (DSM) (from 1980 to 2013), and the International Classification of Diseases (ICD) (until 2022).

-The pervasive developmental disorders included autism, Asperger syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS, i.e., all autism spectrum disorders [ASD]), childhood disintegrative disorder (CDD), overactive disorder associated with intellectual disability and stereotyped movements, and Rett syndrome.
-The first four of these disorders are commonly called the autism spectrum disorders; the last disorder is much rarer, and is sometimes placed in the autism spectrum and sometimes not.
+The pervasive developmental disorders included autism, Asperger syndrome, pervasive developmental disorder not otherwise specified (PDD-NOS), childhood disintegrative disorder (CDD), overactive disorder associated with intellectual disability and stereotyped movements, and Rett syndrome.
+As of the publication of the DSM-5 in 2013, the first four of these disorders are now known collectively as autism spectrum disorder; the last disorder is much rarer, and is sometimes placed on the autism spectrum and sometimes not.

-The terminology PDD and ASD is often used interchangeably and varies depending on location.
-The fifth edition of the DSM removed PDD as a diagnosis and replaced it with ASD and a measure of the relative severity of the condition.
-The eleventh edition of the ICD also removed the category.

-The onset of pervasive developmental disorders occurs during infancy, but the condition is usually not identified until the child is around three years old.
+The onset of pervasive developmental disorders occurs during infancy, but a specific condition is usually not identified until the child is around three years old.
 Parents may begin to question the health of their child when developmental milestones are not met, including age appropriate motor movement and speech production.

 There is a division among doctors on the use of the term PDD.
-Many use the term PDD as a short way of saying PDD-NOS (pervasive developmental disorder not otherwise specified).
-Others use the general category label of PDD because they are hesitant to diagnose very young children with a specific type of PDD, such as autism.
-Both approaches contribute to confusion about the term, because the term PDD actually refers to a category of disorders and is not a diagnostic label.
+Many use the term PDD as a short way of saying PDD-NOS.
+Others diagnose the general category label of PDD because they are hesitant to diagnose very young children with a specific type of PDD, such as autism.
+Both approaches contribute to confusion about the term, because the term PDD is intended by its coiners and major bodies to refer to a category of disorders and not be used as a diagnostic label.
+The fifth edition of the DSM removed PDD as a category of diagnoses, and largely replaced it with ASD and a measure of the relative severity of the condition.
+The eleventh edition of the ICD also removed the category.